rtgarden/book1/README.md

  create rough babys first pennywhistle book

+ initial inspiration "Baby's first Opera Book"

+Primary idea is a book with whimsical images related to the songs which can be shared with baby while perhaps

+learning to play the songs on pennywhistle or ukelaile

+ALSO-

-destination for decond life scripts as well as images and the ebisuya project.
+destination for second life scripts as well as images and the ebisuya project.